code860/bt-onboard/README.md

 Once those are in place restart nginx.

-Finally run this rails s -b 'ssl://0.0.0.0:9292?key=[PATH/TO/SELF_SIGNED_CERT].key&cert=[PATH/TO/SELF-SIGNED-CRT].crt' This will allow you to add and update merchants for tax and utility.
-Note the .env files at the root need to be named to just .env for the respected master merchants
+Finally run this rails s -b 'ssl://0.0.0.0:9292?key=[PATH/TO/SELF_SIGNED_CERT].key&cert=[PATH/TO/SELF-SIGNED-CRT].crt'.
+Refer to the postman_request_examples.txt to see how requests should be handled.

 Refer to this guide https://developers.braintreepayments.com/reference/request/merchant-account/create/ruby for the required fields(individual, buisness, funding) for the new or existing sub merchants